Skip to content

 spectacle independence in most cases, and reported a high degree of satisfaction, refraction,

-and vision stability 24months after surgery.
+and vision stability 24 months after surgery.

 STAY INFORMED